Update: June 2019

 Through our investigations, research and campaigns, FOUR PAWS has revealed the illegal puppy trade is rife with animal cruelty, deception and risk of disease.
 The main channel to market for the illegal puppy trade is online classified ad sites which provide sellers with easy access to a significant pool of potential buyers.
 Due to the anonymity provided by such platforms, international puppy traders use them to sell illegally imported puppies without much threat of being identified and prosecuted.
-Traceability is a key issue across the illegal puppy trade as puppy dealers often disappear once the sale has been made online, leaving the victims of the trade (pet buyers) to deal with sick animals and high veterinary costs.
-There is no legislation currently in place across the entire European Union that tackles this problem.
+Traceability is a key issue across the illegal puppy trade as puppy dealers often disappear once the sale has been made online, leaving the human victims of the trade (pet buyers) to deal with sick animals and high veterinary costs.
+There is currently no legislation in place across the entire European Union that tackles this problem.

 The EU Animal Health Law

 The EU Animal Health Law (AHL) presents an unprecedented opportunity to eliminate the illegal puppy trade.
 The AHL will apply in all EU member states from 21 April 2021.
 The overall aim of the AHL is to provide prevention, protection and control measures against transmissible animal diseases.

 The AHL requires that all sellers and breeders, transporters and assembly centers of dogs, cats and ferrets to register their establishments with the national government.
 This is a turning point towards phasing out the illegal puppy trade because the AHL provides traceability of all breeders and sellers establishments; this is important because it also helps to provide a way of identifying unscrupulous sellers and breeders.

 FOUR PAWS Model Solution